vaibhavsagar/website/content/blog/getting-to-rc.md

 Both my parents [work in IT](http://infotech.co.id/) so their hope was that I would be able to help them with some projects they were working on until I left for my batch.
-Instead, what I ended up doing was showing up at work and ignoring them for the rest of the day in favour of Haskell.
-This was not the best idea, but I definitely got a lot better at Haskell.
+Instead, what I ended up doing was showing up at work and ignoring them for the rest of the day in favour of my project.
+This was not the best idea for my relationship with my parents, but I definitely got a lot better at Haskell.
+Fortunately for me my parents are incredibly supportive :).

 My mum celebrated her birthday in Bali, and I insisted on bringing my laptop so I could keep my Github commit streak going.
 This turned out to a good decision